diamondoperator/Chore_Door/README.md

 # Chore_Door
-matching games using html,css,and javascript
+matching game using html,css,and javascript